FragmentedCurve/www/data/README.md

-# Introduction

-cl-yag stands for Common Lisp Yet Another Generator and obviously it's written in Common Lisp.
-Currently, cl-yag can generate **gopher** and **html** website.

-**It needs a Common Lisp interpreter and a markdown-to-html export tool (like multimarkdown).**
-It is regularly tested with sbcl, clisp and ecl which are free, open-source and multi-platform.
-You don't need quicklisp library manager.

-**This comes with a minimalistic template**, don't expect something good looking without work.
-You will have to write the CSS entirely and modify the html to fit your need.

-As a "demo", there is [my website](https://dataswamp.org/~solene/) using cl-yag for html version, and [my gopher](gopher://perso.pw/) for gopher version.

-## The hierarchy

-Here are the files and folder of cl-yag :

-+ **Makefile** : exists to simplify your life (updating, cleaning)
-+ **generator.lisp** : contains all the code of the generator
-+ **templates/** : contains .tpl files which are used as template for the html or xml structure
-+ **static/** : contains the static files like images, css, js etc... that will be published
-+ **data/** :
-  + **articles.lisp** : contains metadata about the website and the list of the articles with their id/title/date/tag/*author*/*short description* (fields in *italic* are not mandatory)
-  + **${id}.md** : contains the article using markdown syntax that will be used when exported
-+ **output/** :
-  + **gopher/** : contains the exported website for gopher
-  + **html/** : contains the exported website in html

-# Usage
+# README

+## Introduction

+cl-yag is a very lightweight, 'static site'-generator that produces **gopher** sites as well as **html** websites.
+The name 'cl-yag' stands for 'Common Lisp - Yet Another website Generator'.
+It runs without Quicklisp.

+## Showcase

+I am using cl-yag to create and maintain my websites in the world-wide-web (visit: *[Solene's percent](https://dataswamp.org/~solene/)*) as well as [in gopher-space](gopher://dataswamp.org/1/~solene/).

+## Requirements

+To use cl-yag you'll need:

+1. A Common Lisp Interpreter
+    - cl-yag's current default is **Steel Bank Common Lisp (SBCL)**.
+    - **Embeddable Common Lisp (ECL)** will do fine as well.
+2. A Markdown-to-HTML Converter
+    - cl-yag's current default is **multimarkdown**.
+3. BSD Make
+    - Linux-Users, cl-yag uses a BSD Makefile syntax, that isn't compatible with GNU make's.
+    - You need to install a port of the NetBSD make tool, called **bmake**.

+## Usage

+Go into your project's directory and type ``make``.
+You'll find your new website/gopher page in 'output/'.
+If you want to get rid of everything in your 'output/' subdirectories, type ``make clean``.
+For further commands: read the Makefile.
+Read in the follwing section where to find it.

+## Overview: cl-yag's File Hierarchy

+After cloning the repository, your project's directory should contain at least the following files and folders:

+	.
+	|-- LICENSE
+	|-- Makefile
+	|-- README.md
+	|-- data/
+	|   |-- 1.md
+	|   |-- README.md
+	|   `-- articles.lisp
+	|-- generator.lisp
+	|-- output/
+	|   |-- gopher/
+	|   `-- html/
+	|-- static/
+	|   |-- css/style.css
+	|   `-- img/
+	`-- templates/
+		|-- article.tpl
+		|-- gopher_head.tpl
+		|-- layout.tpl
+		|-- one-tag.tpl
+		|-- rss-item.tpl
+		`-- rss.tpl

+- **Makefile**
+    - This file exists to simplifiy the recurring execution of frequently used commands.
+- **generator.lisp**
+    - This is cl-yag's core library.
+- **static/**
+    - This directory holds content, that needs to be published without being changed (e.g. stylesheets, js-scripts).
+	- If you come from 'non-static CMS'-Country: 'static/' holds, what you would put in your 'assets/' directory.
+- **templates/**
+    - The templates in this directory provide the structural skeleton(s) of the webpages and feeds you want to create.
+- **output/**
+    - cl-yag puts in this directory everything ready to get deployed.
+	- Because cl-yag generates not only HTML, but gopher-compliant pages as well, output/ **holds two subdirectories**.
+		- **gopher/** : contains the website for gopher,
+		- **html/** : contains the website in HTML.

+And there is the **data/** directory, which is important enough to get a subsubsection of its own.

+### The 'data/' Directory

+This directory is crucial for the usage of cl-yag.

+**data/** contains

+- the **articles.lisp configuration file**, which defines important metadata for posts and pages.
+- It also holds **${id}.md**-files, which are holding your posts' and pages' content.
+You can use markdown to write them.

+For more information: Read section 'Configuration'.

 ## Configuration

-In data/articles.lisp there is a ***config*** variable with the following fields :
+cl-yag's main configuration file is **data/articles.lisp**.
+In order to have a reliably running implementation of cl-yag, you have to set most of the values in this file.

+**data/articles.lisp** has two parts:

+1. A variable called **config**.
+It defines global values, that define your webpage.
+2. A variable called **articles**.
+It defines local values, that - in turn - define individual pages/posts.

+Values are assigned by placing a string (e.g. "foo") or a boolean (i.e. 't' or 'nil') behind a keyword (e.g. ':title').

+### The **config** Variable

+The **config** variable is used to assign the following values:

+- **:webmaster**
-+ **:webmaster** : The name of the default author, this is the name used when **:author** is omitted
+    - The name of the default(!) author.
+	- :webmaster gets used, if **:author** is omitted. (see below: 'The **articles** variable'.)
+- **:title**
-+ **:title** : The title of the webpage
+    - The title of the webpage
+- **:description**
-+ **:description** : This text is used in the *description* field of the Atom RSS
+    - This text is used in the *description* field of the Atom RSS
-+ **:url** : This is the full url of the blog with the final slash.
-If the url contains a ~ it should be doubled (e.g. : https://mydomain/~~user/ is a valid url)
+- **:url**
+    - This needs to be the full(!)
+URL of your website, including(!) a final slash.
+	- MIND: If the url contains a tilde (~), it needs to get duplicated
+	- Example: https://mydomain/~~user/ is a valid url.
+- **:rss-item-number**
-+ **:rss-item-number** : This is the number of RSS items you want to published when you generate the files, it will publish the last N articles
+    - This holds the number of latest(!)
+RSS items you want to get published when you generate the files.
+- **html**
-+ **html** : t to export html website / nil to disable
+    - *t* to export html website.
+Set *nil* to disable.
+- **gopher**
-+ **gopher** : t to export gopher website / nil to disable
+    - *t* to export gopher website.
+Set *nil* to disable.
+- **gopher-path**
-+ **gopher-path** : this is the full path of the directory to access your gopher hole
+    - This is the full path of the directory to access your gopher hole.
+- **gopher-server**
-+ **gopher-server**: hostname of the gopher server because gopher doesn't have relative links like html, so you need to know where you put your files
+    - Hostname of the gopher server.
+Because gopher doesn't allow relative links (like html), you need to know where you put your files.
+- **gopher-port**
-+ **gopher-port** : tcp port of the gopher server, 70 is the default port, it's included in every link as explained in gopher-server
+    - tcp port of the gopher server.
+70 is the default port.
+It need to be included in every link (see: **gopher-server**).

-## How to add an article
+### The **articles** Variable

+The **articles** variable holds per page/post-metadata.
+Of the following fields, only the *:author* and *:short* description could be omitted.

+- **:short**
+	- The _:short_ field's value is used for displaying a really short description of the posts content on your homepage.
+	- If _:short_ doesn't get a value, the full article gets displayed.
+	- Hint: Use ``:short "view the article for the full text"``, if you don't want to display the full text of an article on your index site.
+- **:id_**
+    - The _:id_ field holds the filename of your post/page.
+	- Example: ``:id "2"`` will load file ``data/2.md``.
+Use text instead of numbers, if you want to.
+	- (See section: 'The **data/** Directory'.)
+- **:author**
+    - The _:author_ field is used to display the article' author.
+    -  If you omit it, the generator will take the name from the **:webmaster** field of the *config* variable.
+- **:tag**
+    - _:tag_ field is used to create a "view" containing all articles of the same tag.
+	-  MIND: Whitespaces are not allowed in(!) tags.

+## Howto Create A New Post

-Edit data/articles.lisp and add a new line inside the *articles* variable like this (you can do it in one line, as you prefer)
+Edit data/articles.lisp and add a new list to the *articles* variable:

     (list :title "How do I use cl-yag"
+		  :id "2"
-	      :id "2" :date "29 April 2016"
+		  :date "29 April 2016"
 		  :author "Solène"
 		  :short "I will explain how to use the generator" :tag "example help code")

-The _:short_ field is used on the homepage.
-It it is defined, this is the text that will be shown on the homepage with all the others articles.
-If it's not defined, the whole article content will be used on the homepage.
-Sometimes when you have long articles, you may not want to display it entirely on the index so you can use _:short "view the article for the full text_.

-The _:id_ field will be part of the filename of the file and it's also the name of the content on the disk. `:id "2"` will load file `data/2.txt`, you can use text instead of numbers if you want.

-The _:author_ field is used to display who wrote the article.
-You can omitt it, the generator will take the name from the *config* variable

-The _:tag_ field is used to create a page with all the articles with the same tag.
-Tags can't contain spaces.

-## How to publish
+Then write a corresponding ``2.md`` file, using markdown.

+## Howto Publish A Post

+I prepared a Makefile to facilitate the process of generating and publishing your static sites.

-There is a makefile, all you need to do is to type "make" in the folder, this will create the files in the **output/** location (which can be a symbolic link to somewhere else).
-The Gopher website will be generated inside **output/gopher** and the html will be generated in **output/html**.
+All you need to do in order to publish is to go into your cl-yag directory and type "make".

+The 'make' command does create html and gopher files in the defined **output/** location (which can be a symbolic link pointing to some other directory, somewhere else on your machine).
-**/!\ Linux users /!\ **  you should use **bmake** (bsd make) because the Makefile isn't compatible with gmake (gnu make) which is the default in Linux.

-If you want to use a different lisp interpreter (default is **sbcl**), you can set the variable LISP to the name of your binary.

-Example with clisp :

-`make LISP=clisp`

-This way, you can easily use a git hook to type make after each change in the repo so your website is automatically updated.

-# Some hacks you can do

-I tried to make it "hacking friendly", you can extend if easily.
-If you have any idea, feel free to contact me or to send patches.

-## Include some file in the template

-Here is an example code if you want to include a page in the template

-+ Add a string for the replacement to occure, like %%Panel%% in **template/layout.tpl** (because we want the panel on every page)
-+ In **generator.lisp** modify the function *generate-layout* to add "**(template "%%Panel%%" (load-file "template/panel.tpl"))**" after one template function call
-+ Create **template/panel.tpl** with the html

-(note : you can also directly add your text inside the layout template file instead of including another file)

-## Add a new specific page
+## Howto Add A New Page

-You may want to have some dedicated page for some reason, reusing the website layout, which is not the index nor an article.
+You may want to have some dedicated pages besides the index or a post.

-In **generate-site** function we can load a file, apply the template and save it in the output.
-It may look like this
+To create one, edit the **generate-site** function in cl-yag's generator.lisp and add a function call, like this:

     (generate "somepage.html" (load-file "data/mypage.html"))

 This will produce the file **somepage.html** in the output folder.

+## Further Customization

+### Howto Use Another Common Lisp Interpreter

+cl-yags default Lisp interpreter is **sbcl**.
+If you want to use a different lisp interpreter you need to set the variable 'LISP' to the name of your binary, when calling ``make``.

+	`make LISP=ecl`

+### Using git Hooks For Publishing

+You may customize your publishing-process further, e.g. by using a git hook to call 'make' after each change in the repo so your website gets updated automatically.

+## Page-Includes

+Here is an example code, if you want to include another page in the template:

+1. Create **template/panel.tpl** with the html you want to include.
+2. Add a string in the target file, where the replacement should occur.
+   In this case, we choose **%%Panel%%** for a string, and, because we want the panel to be displayed on each page, we add this string to **template/layout.tpl**.

+3. Modify the function *generate-layout* in cl-yag's **generator.lisp** accordingly.
+   This is done by adding the following template function call:

+		"**(template "%%Panel%%" (load-file "template/panel.tpl"))**"

+(Note: You can insert your text directly into the layout template file as well.)

-# Known limitations
+## Known Limitations

-## Use of ~ character
+### Use ~~ To Create ~

-The application will crash if you use a single "**~**" caracter inside one data structure in **articles.lisp** files.
-This is due to the format function trying to interpret the ~ symbol while we just one a ~ symbol.
-This symbol in the others files are automatically replaced by ~~ which produce a single ~.
-So, if you want to have a "~" as a title/url/author/description/short/date you have to double it.
-It may be interestind to sanitize it in the tool maybe.
+cl-yag crashes if you use a single "**~**" caracter inside one data structure in **articles.lisp** files, because Common Lisp employs the tilde as a prefix to indicate format specifiers in format strings.

-## Article without tag

-You can have a page without a tag associated but in the default template you will have a line under the title which will displays "Tags : " and no tags after.
+In order to use a literal `~` - e.g. for creating a :title or :url reference - you have to **escape** the tilde **by duplicating** it:
+``~~``.
+(See _:url_ in section 'Configuration').

+### Posting Without Tagging

+cl-yag allows posts to be 'untagged'- but with the default template you'll get a line below your title that displays: "Tags: ".

+(Note: If you are looking for a way to contribute this may be a task for you.)

+### A Note On Themes

+Although cl-yag **may** ship with a **minimalistic** template, cl-yag focuses only on generating html- and gopher-compliant structural markup - not themed layouts.

+If you want some deeply refined, cross-browser compatible, responsive, webscale style-sheet, you need to create it yourself.
+However, cl-yag will work nicely with it and if you want to make your stylesheets a part of cl-yag you're very welcome to contact me.

+# Hacking cl-yag

+I tried to make cl-yag easy to extend.
+If you want to contribute, feel free to contact me and/or to send in a patch.

+- If you are looking for a way to contribute:
+    - You could find a way to "sanitize" cl-yag's behaviour regarding the tilde (see: above);
+    - Also see: 'Note' in 'Posting Without Tagging';
+	- Also see: 'A Note On Themes.